bioidiap/bob.ip.binseg/doc/evaluation.rst

    $ bob binseg predict -vv <model> -w <path/to/model.pth> ./mydataset.py

+Inference typically consumes less resources than training, but you may speed things up using ``--device='cuda:0'`` in case you have a GPU.

 Evaluation
 ----------

-To evaluate trained models use our CLI interface. ``bob binseg evaluate`` followed by the model and the dataset configuration, and the path to the pretrained model via the argument ``--weight``.
+In evaluation we input an **annotated** dataset and a pre-trained model to output a complete set of performance figures that can help analysis of model performance.
+Evaluation is done using ``bob binseg evaluate`` followed by the model and the dataset configuration, and the path to the pretrained model via the ``--weight`` argument.

-Alternatively point to the output folder used during training via the ``--output-path`` argument.
-The Checkpointer will load the model as indicated in the file: ``last_checkpoint``.

 Use ``bob binseg evaluate --help`` for more information.